The CARLA team is delighted to finally announce the release of CARLA 0.9.8!

 This module has been greatly improved for this release.
 In addition to the many bug fixes, the greatest changes are related to the behavior of the Traffic Manager in synchronous mode, which is now stable.
 Traffic Manager can now also manage situations where multiple clients are running different Traffic Managers.
 Besides that, the Traffic Manager includes an improved lane changing behavior and vehicles can successfully avoid joining crowded junctions by using an anticipation algorithm.

 CARLA is now also compatible with SUMO so that both simulators can work together to run a synchronous co-simulation.
+The feature is experimental for CARLA 0.9.8.
 In this co-simulation mode, the actions or events happening in one simulator are automatically propagated to the other, e.g.: vehicle’s motion, agent spawning, vehicle’s lights, etc.

 All the scripts related to this feature can be found in